Chemistry (CHE)

 CHE 301 ANALYTICAL CHEMISTRY

 Prerequisites: CHE 112 and CHE 114.
 Fundamental principles and laboratory applications of analytical chemistry.
 Elementary statistics, chemical equilibrium, acids and bases, redox reactions, gravimetry, separations, spectrophotometry, and basic electrochemistry.
-Laboratory experiences including acquisition of hands-on analytical laboratory skills and guided experiments selected from course topics.
-Offered annually in the fall semester.
+Laboratory experiences including acquisition of hands-on analytical laboratory skills and guided experiments selected from the course topics.
+Offered annually.

 CHE 305 PHYSICAL CHEMISTRY I